 Any other rocker who did tango?

 -Iorio, Ciro, el pelado Cordera, Celeste Carballo.
-We made many tributes to tango with Colángeo´s musical direction.
+We made many tributes to tango under Colángeo´s musical direction.
 With Melingo, Gabi Epumer, Iván Noble.
 All of them listened to tango, and that’s how Melingo made the program “Mala Yunta” where all the rockers went to sing tango.
 Albistur saw me on that program and called me to make a record.
 I was reluctant to sing tango, but Graciela insisted and told me “in this country you will not be able to live from rock music.
 Do tango and you will be able to do whatever you want”.
 Then I fell in love with how the environment of the people who came to see me changed.
 I soon had a beautiful response from the audience, although to this day I still find it difficult to learn the lyrics.

 When did you record your first tango?